 Travel tips for traveling around Spain on your own

 Are you traveling to Spain?
-On this page you will find a guide with all the information you need to travel in Spain.
-You will find practical information to plan your trip, tips to save money, itineraries and the essential places you have to visit and much more!
+On this page, you will find a guide with all the information you need to travel to Spain.
+You will find practical information to plan your trip, tips to save money, itineraries and the essential places you have to visit, and much more!

 Top 3 places to visit in Spain

 More Places to Visit in Spain

-1. Visit Andalusia and let yourself be seduced by its beaches and beach bars, white villages, gastronomy and places with a lot of charm.
+1. Visit Malaga and let yourself be seduced by its beaches and beach bars, white villages, gastronomy, and places with a lot of charm.

 2. Road Trip to Northern Spain and get to know one of the most beautiful regions of Spain.
-With a spectacular gastronomy, cities, culture and landscapes with a lot of charm.
+With spectacular gastronomy, cities, culture, and landscapes with a lot of charm.

 3. Enjoy Galicia, its beaches, and sunsets.
 Galician gastronomy, with its first quality seafood, towns stopped in time.
 Without a doubt, an essential.

 4. Get to know the World Heritage cities around Madrid.
 The Spanish capital has a lot of beautiful places around it, but what stands out the most are the World Heritage sites, such as Segovia, Avila, Toledo, Aranjuez, Alcalá de Henares.

 Itineraries to travel Spain